Home Programme » FEBS Special Sessions

 Alongside the core research-focused scientific programme of the Congress, FEBS committees and working groups are organizing sessions of wide general interest to molecular life scientists – on education approaches, research and career skills, 'science and society', and gender issues.
 All interested participants are welcome!

 The focus of the FEBS Education Committee’s Congress sessions is on 'practicals', with a Special Session of three lectures and a discussion, closely followed by a Workshop.
-Both events take place on Monday 11 September; schedule details will be added to the Congress program in due course.
+Both events take place on Monday 11 September; schedule details are in the Congress programme.

 FEBS Special Session on Education − Practicals in Molecular Life Sciences Education (Mon Sep 11, 15.00−17.00)